 - What happens if I make a non-exempt transfer?
 Any non-exempt transfer of assets extends the length of the “penalty” period where the applicant will be denied Medicaid benefits.
 For each month of ineligibility, the applicant will have to pay out of pocket for home nursing care services.

 - How can an attorney help me?
 Our Medicaid planning attorneys can explain your options, help you make a timely transfer of your property to a Medicaid Asset Protection Trust, reduce the risk of future Medicaid ineligibility, and ensure you meet the April 1 application deadline.

-Please be advised that the Department of Health has not formally confirmed whether a gift made after October 1, 2020, will be counted if a Medicaid application is filed for CBLTC before April 1, 2021.
+Please be advised that the Department of Health has not formally confirmed whether a gift made after October 1, 2020*(has not been implemented as of 9/27/2022), will be counted if a Medicaid application is filed for CBLTC before April 1, 2021.